JTheDumbDumb/JTheDumbDumb/README.md

 # Hi?...
 I'm J and since I kinda don't want to share my name online, I just typed a random character and just went with it (lol).

-In this repository, I will \*try to answer all questions you may have about me.
+In this repository, I will \**try*\* to answer all questions you may have about me.
 So let's get on with it!

 ## **DOES THE J IN YOUR NAME EVEN MEAN ANYTHING?!?!?!.!.!**
 No.

 ## What do you do?
 Programming (mostly).
 I usually just think of a project that's too big for a single person and then try to implement it, find a problem, spend 2-4 hours trying to troubleshoot it and then fail and give up the project.
-That loop of torment goes forever until I actually finish a project and then take a break for a month.
+That loop of torment goes on forever until I actually finish a project and then take a break for a month.
 Miserable innit?

 ## Are you good at programmi-
 **No.**